 Jason Mraz, The Doobie Brothers, Tom Morello, John Hall, Kitaro,

-Jonathan Wilson, Sweet Honey in the Rock
+Jonathan Wilson, Sweet Honey in the Rock, and special

-are coming together for a special benefit event
+guests are coming together for a special benefit event

 on Sunday, August 7, at Shoreline Amphitheatre in